Sparse systems with high local multiplicity

-\end{question} We expect that the answer to Question~\ref{Mnm} is positive.
-One obstacle we need to overcome to prove affirmatively Question~\ref{Mnm} is summarized in the following simple example.
-Let $A = \{ 0,1,2,3\}$ and $f = (x-1)^3$.
+One obstacle we need to overcome to prove affirmatively Question~\ref{q:Mnm} is summarized in the following simple example.
+Let $\A = \{ 0,1,2,3\}$ and $f = (x-1)^3$.
 Then $1$ is a non-degenerate multiple root of $f$ of multiplicity $3$ but it is not true that for any choice of matrices $B$ and $D$ reduced such that the associated Gale dual system is {\em convenient}, it holds that $(0,0)$ is a non-degenerate solution of the Gale dual system.
 This is similar to questions arising from the computation of the Milnor number of an isolated singularity~\cite{K}.

 We then pose our next question.
 We refer the reader to Subsection~\ref{ssec:resume} for the notation.